shantanuv17/alameda/docs/quickstart.md

 and see the details by adding `-o yaml` flag.

 > **Note**: an *AlamedaScaler* CR only looks for _Deployment_/_DeploymentConfig_ objects in the same namespace.

-### Visualize Alameda recommendations

-If alameda-grafana is deployed, users can also visualize Alameda workload predictions and recommendations through the pre-installed dashboards.
-The Grafana URL can be figured out by checking the _alameda-grafana_ service name.
-To access it from outside the cluster, please either modify the service to  _NodePort_ type or consider to enable [_ingress_](https://kubernetes.io/docs/concepts/services-networking/ingress/) or [_route_](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html).
-The default account is _admin_ with password _admin_.

 ## An Example Use Case